crazko/romanvesely.com/src/_posts/2017/2017-04-07-statie-with-css-preprocessor.md

 ## Put pieces together

-Now we need to add this function to the default gulp task, and also edit the `watch()` function - we don't want to generate new content when less files were changed, but instead create new styles.
+Now we need to add this function to the default gulp task, and also edit the `watch()` function - we don't want to generate new content when _*.less_ files were changed, but instead create new styles.

 Here is the final version of `gulpfile.js` - original code from the previous post with new changes.
 You can check what is new or updated: